First, I primed and painted the backs of the bookcases as I’d be able to see them from the bed.

-For the curtains, I threaded the curtain wire through the IRJA curtain rod so that it would stay rigid (rather than sag in the middle).
+I decided to thread the curtain wire through the IRJA curtain rod.
+This helps it stay rigid rather than sag in the middle.
 The rod also makes it nice and slide-y for the curtains.

-I stuck a strong 3M hook on the wall, and screwed a hook into the bookcase on the opposite side.
+Then, I stuck a strong 3M hook on the wall, and screwed an eye hook into the bookcase on the opposite side.

-Whilst being in coronavirus lockdown, I have been filling in the empty dowel holes on the bookshelves with a little white filler, smoothed down with a credit card.
+Whilst staying in, I have been filling in the empty dowel holes on the bookshelves with a little white filler, smoothed down with a credit card.

 They can be popped out with a nail if you want to rearrange the shelves in future.

 A Little Pop of Color around the Room Divider

 The last step was the best.
 I added lots of green to the room divider and a few pieces of artwork above the sofa.
 I also got a new dining table to replace the old green and red floral table.

 Keeping the colour scheme muted with a few choice accent colours made a huge difference.
 Previously I had a pink fork-print fabric cover next to the oven.
 Cute but it had to go.
 Same with the green and red floral table.

 Now the pops of colours come from my plants and largest piece of furniture, the teal sofa with a few new matching pillows.